Celest151/sportbuk/README.md

 npm run dev:full
 ```

-To inspect the archived site, serve the repository root and open files under `frontend-legacy/pages/`.
-It is retained only as a reference during the rebuild.

 ## Demo Data

-Run this command from `backend` whenever demo catalog data must be restored:
+Run this command from `backend` only to initialize or reset demo catalog data:

 ```bash
 npm run seed:demo
 ```

-The idempotent seed creates:
+The demo seed initializes:

 - 4 football categories
 - 8 football products with colors, sizes, prices, stock, and SKUs
 - 2 football collections
-- 12 size-guide records
+- 16 size-guide records

-The script removes only the known earlier generic demo-product slugs before inserting the football catalog.
-Source: `backend/scripts/seed-demo.js`.
+The script removes known earlier demo records, replaces size-guide records, and resets the images and other fields of seeded catalog entries. **Do not rerun it after customizing demo products, categories, collections, or their images unless you intend to reset them.** Source: `backend/scripts/seed-demo.js`.

 ## Demo Admin